Exciting News! Yijin Hardware is rebranding to Yijin Solution. Read more →

 In aerospace and automotive industries, precision-machined shafts are critical for ensuring reliability and performance.
 These shafts often require custom designs and materials to meet specific application needs.
 For instance, splined shafts are used in applications where torque transmission is critical.

-Yijin Hardware specializes in machining precision shafts with high dimensional accuracy and surface finish.
+Yijin Solution specializes in machining precision shafts with high dimensional accuracy and surface finish.
 Our custom CNC machining services cater to diverse application needs, providing tailored solutions for industries requiring high-quality shaft components.
 Contact us today to explore how our expertise can meet your specific requirements.

 CNC Shaft Machining Factory FAQs